 Thailand BE2489 25 satang KM-Y66

 This specimen was lot 75792 in Stack's Bowers Collector's Choice sale (Costa Mesa, CA, February 2024), where it sold for $384.
 The catalog description[1] noted, "THAILAND.
 25 Satang (1/4 Baht), BE 2489 (1946).
 Bangkok Mint.
 Rama VIII.
 NGC MS-65.
 An enticing Gem with luster shining through the steely grays on the obverse.
 Exceeded in the NGC census by a sole example."
-This 25 satang or quarter baht was issued early in the reign of king Bhumiphol, or Rama IX.
+During World War Two, the Thai regime signed an alliance with Japan and was rewarded with slices of occupied Burma and French Indochina.
+The king sat out the war in Switzerland.
+As a result of the contributions made to the Allied war efforts by the Free Thai Movement, the United States refrained from dealing with Thailand as an enemy country in post-war peace negotiations.
+The king, aged 20, returned to Thailand in December 1945, but six months later, in June 1946, he was found shot dead in his bed under very mysterious circumstances.
+He was succeeded by his brother Bhumibol Adulyadej (r.
+1946-2016).
+This 25 satang or quarter baht was struck in 1946, likely using a prewar portrait of the king.
 The early coinage of Thailand, or Siam, is a confusing mix of atts, fuangs, salungs and bahts.
 However, by this period, the system had been simplified to 100 satang = one baht.
 This is the first issue of this denomination since 1929.
 This coin is remarkable for its tin composition.
 Tin is plentiful in Thailand but makes a poor coinage alloy and is no longer used there for minting.
 Another 25 satang dated BE 2489 (but struck in the fifties) featured a teenaged bust of the king (KM 70).

 Recorded mintage: unknown but common.